tarantool/doc/doc/2.2/reference/reference_lua/swim.rst

 so all other members will eventually learn about the new UUID and change the member table accordingly.

-Regarding the payload part of a message: this is not always necessary, it is a feature which allows passing user-generated information via SWIM instead of via node-to-node communication.
+Regarding the **payload** part of a message: this is not always necessary, it is a feature which allows passing user-generated information via SWIM instead of via node-to-node communication.
 The swim module has methods for specifying a "payload", which is arbitrary user data with a maximum size of about 1.2 KB.
 The payload can be anything, and it will be eventually disseminated over the cluster and available at other members.
 Each member can have its own payload.

-Messages can be encrypted.
+Messages can be **encrypted**.
 Encryption may not be necessary in a closed network but is necessary for safety if the cluster is on the public Internet.
 Users can specify an encryption algorithm, an encryption mode, and a private key.
 All parts of all messages (including ping, acknowledgment, event, payload,